 Checking court records

-NJ eCourts Superior Court → Hudson County municipal courts for local violations → Hudson County Clerk for property and civil records → NYC OCA supplements as needed.
-See our court record search guide for national context.
+NJ eCourts for Superior Court → specific municipal court for local violations (OPRA request if no online access) → NYC OCA for prior borough records → Hudson County Clerk for property and recorded documents.
+See our court record search guide.

 The NYC cross-state supplement